 - Humour and creativity in the workplace thrive

-The importance of starting with these basics cannot be overstated.
+The importance of starting employee motivation training with these basics cannot be overstated.
 You may have a very upbeat, positive work environment, but if someone is put into a position where they feel mismatched and overwhelmed, then obviously motivation will suffer.
-Likewise if people are not given clear direction, or not provided with the proper tools and training, motivation suffers.
+Likewise, if people are not given clear direction, or not provided with the proper tools and training, motivation suffers.
 And motivation most definitely suffers when reward incentives are seen to be unfairly distributed.
 Even monkeys understand this one.

 A research study reported looked at rewards offered to capuchin monkeys in exchange for simple tasks they performed.
 To receive a slice of cucumber, the monkey had to give a small rock to the researcher.
 When their fellow monkeys began to receive greater rewards for those same small rocks, their performance declined.
 Some refused to take the rewards, even tossing them back.
 And when monkeys got rewarded for doing even less work, the monkeys really went bananas.